svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 * (bugfix) Can no longer tap F8 during a game load to load a save state too early which can freeze the game
 * (bugfix) Fixed issue where 32 bit tilebitmaps would go wonky when reloading the surface
 * Default color under status bar is now black, fixes issue when transparent colors are used in the stats area, random garbage would show through
+* (windows) Version # is now shown in title bar
+* (bugfix) Fixed some issues with how default offsets are calculated, it fixed some problems where sprites would be in the wrong place in certain DMODs